-Teaching assistants can be an absolutely blessing in your classroom.
+Teaching assistants can be an absolutely blessing n your classroom.
 However, they can also be a burden if there is a negative relationship or if they are not used properly.
-Amy recommends ways of working with your teaching assistants to have the most positive outcome for you both and, of course, the best learning environment for your students.
+This article recommends ways of working with your teaching assistants to have the most positive outcome for you both and, of course, the best learning environment for your students.